samkennerly/chengdu/README.md

 ```
 The output will be different on different computers.
 That's OK!

-To stop jupyter, click on the terminal, and press CTRL-C.
+To stop Jupyter, click on the terminal and press CTRL-C.
 You should see this prompt:
 ```
 Shut down this Jupyter server (y/[n])?